mvolkmann/blog/src/flutter.md

 An app can detect the current platform and use that information to render different widgets or implement different logic.

 To get the platform, get a `ThemeData` object from `Theme.of(context)`.
 That has a `platform` property which holds a `TargetPlatform` enum value.
 Possible values include `android`, `fuchsia`,
 `iOS`, `Linux`, `macOS`, and `windows`.
+{% aTargetBlank "https://fuchsia.dev", "Fuchsia" %} is an
+experimental operating system being developed by Google.

 For example:

 ```dart